zodern/meteor-up/docs/docs.md

     ssl: {
       letsEncryptEmail: 'address@gmail.com'
     },
-    // comma seperated list of domains your website
+    // comma separated list of domains your website
     // will be accessed at.
     // You will need to configure your dns for each one.
     domains: 'website.com,www.website.com'